danielmichaels/danielms/content/retrospectives/2021/01/index.md

 # Summary

-Thought of a potential business create and its target market.
+Thought of a potential business to create and its target market.

 ## Highlights